-- 1. Research that involves one or more of the following is considered by DOE to be human subjects research and requires IRB review: - a.
-Intentional modification of the human environment - b.
-Study of human environments that use tracer chemicals, particles or other materials to characterize airflow. - c.
-Study in occupied homes or offices that: - i.
+- i.
 Manipulate the environment to achieve research aims. - ii.
 Test new materials. - iii.
 Involve collecting information on occupants' views of appliances, materials, or devices installed in their homes or their energy-saving behaviors through surveys and focus groups. - 2.
-You must complete and submit to the IRB the DOE "Checklist for IRBs to Use in Verifying that HS Research Protocols are In Compliance with DOE Requirements" (http://human subjects.energy.gov/other-resources/documents/IRB-template-for-reviewing-PII-protocols-2010\ac.pdf) if your research includes Personally Identifiable Information.
+You must complete and submit to the IRB the DOE "Checklist for IRBs to Use in Verifying that HS Research Protocols are In Compliance with DOE Requirements" (http://human subjects.energy.gov/other-resources/documents/IRB-template-for-reviewing-PII-protocols-2010_ac.pdf) if your research includes Personally Identifiable Information.
 Please indicate with each item in the checklist where this is addressed within the protocol you have submitted to the IRB for review. - 3.
 You must report the following within ten business days to the Department of Energy human subjects research program manager: - a.
-Any signification adverse events, unanticipated risks; and complaints about the research, with a description of any corrective actions taken or to be taken - b.
-Any suspension or termination of IRB approval of research - c.
+Any signification adverse events, unanticipated risks; and complaints about the research, with a description of any corrective actions taken or to be taken. - b.
+Any suspension or termination of IRB approval of research. - c.
 Any significant non-compliance with HRPP procedures or other requirements. - 4.
 You must report the following within three business days to the Department of Energy human subject research program manager. - a.
 Any compromise of personally identifiable information must be reported immediately. - 5.
 Research involving human participants also includes studies of the intentional modification of the human environment; generalizable includes the study of tracer chemical, particles or other materials to characterize airflow. - 6.
 Generalizable also includes studies in occupied home or offices that - a.
 Manipulate the environment to achieve research aim; - b.
 Test new materials; - c.
 Involve collecting information on occupants' views of appliances, materials; or - d.
-Devices installed in their homes or their energy-saving behaviors through surveys and focus groups. - \\\Generalizable should be viewed in terms of the contribution to knowledge with the specific field of study. - 7.
+Devices installed in their homes or their energy-saving behaviors through surveys and focus groups. - Generalizable should be viewed in terms of the contribution to knowledge with the specific field of study. - 7.
 Other specific requirements of the Department of Energy (DOE) research can be found in the - a.
-"Additional Requirements for Department of Energy (DOE) Research" section in the IRR's - b.
-"WORKSHEET: Additional Federal Criteria (HRP-318)."
+"Additional Requirements for Department of Energy (DOE) Research" section in the IRB's - b.
+"4.203 (HRP-318) WORKSHEET: Additional Federal Criteria."